netzakh/eldirin/verbs.md

 ## Conjugation

 + There are two numbers and three persons (no dual, no inclusive/exclusive "we").
-+ The following synthetical tenses exist: present, perfect, past, future, TBD.
++ The following basic synthetical tenses exist: present, perfect, past, continuous.
++ The following extended synthetical tenses exist: future, conditional realis, conditional irrealis.

 ## Basic Endings